gristlekinginc/metsci-site-v2/blog/2025-04-27-Lets_Explore_Helium_Explorer.md

 ### COVERAGE PER GATEWAY

 On the `IoT` --> `Hotspot Map`, you can look for a specific Hotspot if you know its name.
 For example, `Quick Red Cobra` is one in downtown San Diego California, where I live.
-Hotspots are assigned three-word names (Adjective-Color-Animal) randomly when they join the network; it makes it easier for non-technical people to remember (and refer to) their hotspot.
+Hotspots are assigned three-word names (Adjective-Color-Animal) randomly when they join the network.
+This makes it easier for non-technical people to remember (and refer to) their hotspot.
 Not everyone likes calling 'em a `UG56` or `SX1302 based` or the ol' `LPS8N`.

 Let’s take a look at Quick Red Cobra and see what we can learn about the coverage this one gateway provides.